United States of America

 The home of the most famous horse race in America, Churchill downs is full of tradition and amazing stories.
 It opened…

-Even those who are not horse-racing fans can experience the thrill of the sport at the museum and through tours offered…
+Even those who aren't horse racing fans can experience the thrill of the sport at the museum and through tours…

 The only theme park in the world dedicated to man's relationship with the horse, the Kentucky Horse Park in Lexington…